 - Each candidate for the M.A. degree will nominate a M.A.
-Exam Committee Chair and select the members of the Committee. - Committees are comprised of three faculty members, two of whom, including the chair of the committee, must be Department of Film and Media Studies graduate faculty and Academic Senate members.
-Affiliated faculty and non-affiliated faculty from other departments may serve on the committee with prior approval from the Department Chair and Graduate Studies Director. - Committees must be determined, and Master's Form I submitted to the Department's Graduate Assistant, by Friday of the fourth week of Winter quarter of the second year.
-Form can be found under "Forms and Petitions" on the Graduate Division website www.graddiv.ucsb.edu.
-[Do not submit form to Graduate Division.] - Candidates for the M.A. will work with the exam committee to select two papers by the student that will provide the subject of the exam.
-It is expected that both papers will be substantially revised and polished prior to the exam in consultation with their chair and committee. - It is the responsibility of the student to communicate with committee members, whether individually or as a group, prior to the exam to determine the date of the oral exam and the focus and direction of revisions. - Candidates must provide the committee members with the revised papers that will be the subject of evaluation for the Master's exam no later than two weeks prior to the exam date.
+Exam Committee Chair and select the members of the Committee. - Committees are composed of three faculty members, two of whom, including the chair of the committee, must be Department of Film and Media Studies graduate faculty and Academic Senate members.
+Affiliated faculty and non-affiliated faculty from other departments may serve on the committee as a member (and not as the chair) with prior approval from the Department Chair and the Director of Graduate Studies.

-- The duration of the exam will be no longer than two hours.
+- Committees must be determined, and Master's Form I submitted to the Department's Graduate Program Advisor, by Friday of the fourth week of Winter quarter of the second year.
+Form can be found under "Forms and Petitions" on the Graduate Division website.
+[Do not submit the form to the Graduate Division.] - Candidates for the M.A. will work with the exam committee to select two papers by the student that will provide the subject of the exam.
+It is expected that both papers will be substantially revised and polished to approximate "publishable standard" prior to the exam in consultation with their chair and committee. - It is the responsibility of the student to communicate with committee members, whether individually or as a group, prior to the exam to determine the date of the oral exam and the focus and direction of revisions. - Candidates must provide the committee members with the revised papers that will be the subject of evaluation for the Master's exam no later than two weeks prior to the exam date. - The duration of the exam will be no longer than two hours.
 The exam has two parts: an initial formal presentation by the student of approximately 20-30 minutes to be followed by questions from the committee and responses by the student. - Candidates will be expected to discuss the subject matter of each paper and its context within the field.
 The student will not read aloud his or her papers as part of the exam, nor simply repeat ideas in the papers, since it is assumed that the essays will have been read in advance by committee members.
 The student's presentation should reflect on the larger issues raised by the two papers, discuss them in the context of research in the field, and address the possibilities for further research. - All of the candidates must have completed their exams by the end of the fourth week of Spring quarter of their second year. - The student will be informed of the results of his or her exam at the end of the exam.
 There are three outcomes: Pass, Fail, and Revisions Required.
-A student who does not pass the exam or who is required to further revise essays, must resubmit papers to the committee within six weeks of the date of the exam. - Students who complete the M.A. work and pass the oral exam with sufficient distinction will be invited to continue working toward the Ph.D.
+A student who does not pass the exam or who is required to further revise essays, must resubmit papers to the committee on a schedule determined at the time of the exam by the committee members. - Students who complete the M.A. work and pass the oral exam with sufficient distinction will be invited to continue working toward the Ph.D.

-Maximum Time/Normative Time for the Master's Degree
+Maximum Time/Normative Time for the Master's Degree: